typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/ban-types.md

       '`{}` actually means "any non-nullish value".',
-      '- If you want a type meaning "any object", you probably want `object` instead.', '- If you want a type meaning "any value", you probably want `unknown` instead.', '- If you want a type meaning "empty object", you probably want `Record<string, never>` instead.', ].join('\n'),
+      '- If you want a type meaning "any object", you probably want `object` instead.', '- If you want a type meaning "any value", you probably want `unknown` instead.', '- If you want a type meaning "unknown object", you probably want `Record<string, unknown>`', '- If you want a type meaning "empty object", you probably want `Record<string, never>` instead.', ].join('\n'),
   },